microsoft/ml-server-image-similarity/Powershell_Instructions.md

 5. Answer the prompts.

-6.This will make the following modification to your SQL Server:
+This will make the following modification to your SQL Server:

 * Creates the SLQRUserGroup for running R and Python code.
 * Reconfigures SQL Server to allow running of external scripts.